petere/plpydbapi/README.md

 There is a test suite in the test/ subdirectory.
 It uses the DB-API compliance test framework from
 <https://launchpad.net/dbapi-compliance>.
 So first fetch, er, clone,
-er, branch yourself a copy of that:
+er, branch yourself a copy of that

     bzr branch lp:dbapi-compliance

-Copy the file dbapi20.py somewhere into the Python module path.
-Either install it into one of Python's own directories, or you can just copy it into the top level directory of this distribution, next to plpydbapi.py.
+into the current directory.
+If you have [mr](http://kitenet.net/~joey/code/mr/), just run `mr up`.

 If you are using Python 2.6, you also need the unittest2 package; with Python 2.7 and later, the unittest module in the standard library is